atrilla/ntk/README.md

 The NTK software toolkit is a framework that facilitates the creation and evaluation of bespoke neural network models.
 It is designed to be flexible and adaptable.
-Developed in ANSI C. Intensive computation and portability are taken into account.
+Developed in C. Intensive computation and portability are taken into account.

 Mission